How Deep Can You Dive Using Air?

 To date, most of the major recreational dive agencies have simply ignored those scientific findings.
 They don’t teach gas density at all, to either instructors or technical divers.

 If big agencies DID acknowledge that issue and applied appropriate safety measures, then it’d severely curtail recreational deep diving – and that’d impact industry profits.

 There are some (more ethical) agencies that actively teach gas density management – and they apply a 30m/100ft limit to air/nitrox diving.
-Beyond which they use helium (trimix) mixtures to mitigate both gas density and inert-gas narcosis risks.
+Beyond this, they use helium (trimix) mixtures to mitigate both gas density and inert-gas narcosis risks.

-He is currently writing a series of books to be published on advanced diving topics.
-Prior to becoming a professional technical diving educator in 2006, Andy was a commissioned officer in the Royal Air Force and has served in Iraq, Afghanistan, Belize and Cyprus.
+Prior to becoming a professional technical diving educator in 2006, Andy was a commissioned officer in the Royal Air Force and has served in Iraq, Afghanistan, Belize, and Cyprus.